doanduyhai/Achilles/documentation/annotations.markdown

 		private WideMap<Integer, String> wideMap;
 	}

- For more details, please report to the [Simple wide row entity][simpleWideRow] page.
+ For more details, please report to the [Direct Column Family Mapping][cfDirectMapping] page.

 <br/>
 ---------------------------------------